How Much Does It Cost to Create a Website In the UK?

 One-time costs usually include design, development, domain setup, and the initial build.
 These can range from a few hundred to several thousand pounds, depending on what you need.

-Monthly or annual costs cover things like hosting, plugin subscriptions, email services, and maintenance.
+Monthly or annual costs cover things like hosting, plugin subscriptions, email services, and reliable website management and maintenance.
 These might seem small but add up over time.

 If you’re on a tight budget, consider using DIY website builders like Wix or Squarespace.
 They offer templates, hosting, and support in one package.
 But while they save money upfront, they come with design and functionality limits.